SPGoding/spc/tool/README.md

 The Tool will:

 1. Extract two core jars to `%OUTPUT%/extracts/`.
-1. Push file names and file contents in `assets` in each jar to two different maps.
+1. Push file names and file md5 in `assets` in each jar to two different maps.
 1. Compare the maps.
-Push the file names which has the same content to a new map.
+Push the name of files which have the same md5 to a new map.
 1. Format the new map as the specified type (`bb`, `ts` or `both`), and output to `%OUTPUT%/`
 1. Delete `%OUTPUT%/extracts/`.